Karthikbalamano/BTDS/README.md

 # BTD-Brain Tumor Detection
    This project helps to classifies the tumor is present or not in the given MRI image.
 MRI image should be jpg, png formats.
+ # Problem
+    Manual delineation.
+    Variability among the radiologist on segmentation.

 # Dataset